 Reference Point Network Elements Description WR-WiFi-1 Subscriber Device - Visited Network (portal) This interface is used by the roaming subscriber to sign into a captive portal via the clear SSID.
 The interface is Hypertext Transfer Protocol Secure (HTTPS), Hypertext Mark-up Language (HTML).
 WR-WiFi-2 Subscriber Device - Visited network (clear SSID) This interface is the 802.11 air interface between the subscriber device and a clear SSID.
-802.11n is used on this interface.
-This SSID may lead subscribers to the sign in portal.
+802.11a,b,g and n are supported.
+This SSID may lead subscribers to the sign-in portal.
 WR-WiFi-3 Subscriber Device - Visited network (secure SSID) This interface is the 802.11 air interface between the subscriber device and secure SSID.
-In addition to 802.11n, this interface also requires Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES) encryption and authentication functions as specified by Wi-Fi Protected Access 2 (WPA2).
-WR-WiFi-4 Subscriber Device- Visited network (authentication proxy) This optional interface is used for Extensible Authentication Protocol (EAP) based authentication needed for the secure SSID.
+In addition to 802.11n, this interface also requires Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES) encryption and authentication functions as specified by Wi-Fi Protected Access 2 (WPA2) with Extensible Authentication Protocol (EAP) via 802.1x.
+WR-WiFi-4 Subscriber Device- Visited network (authentication proxy) This optional interface is used for 802.1x and EAP based authentication needed for the secure SSID.
 The visited network provides a proxy server for the client.
 WR-WiFi-5 Visited Network - Home Network This interface is used by the visited network to proxy credentials to the home network for authentication and device authorization.
 The home network uses this interface to authorize service on partner networks for its subscribers and to indicate authentication success to the visited network.
 This interface is also used to report accounting data from the visited to the home networks.
 The interface is RADIUS secured with IPsec.
 A security association needs to be maintained between the visited and home network on this interface.
 WR-WiFi-6 Client-Home Network This interface between the client and home AAA server is passed through the visited network.
-It is used for a home network selected authentication protocol, for example, Extensible Authentication Protocol - Transport Layer Security (EAP-TLS) or Extensible Authentication Protocol - Tunneled Transport Layer Security (EAP- TTLS).
+It is used for a home network selected authentication protocol, for example, Extensible Authentication Protocol - Transport Layer Security (EAP-TLS) or Extensible Authentication Protocol - Tunneled Transport Layer Security (EAP-TTLS).
 This interface is used in conjunction with WR-WiFi-5.
 The home AAA authenticates the client with this interface, after authentication is requested via RADIUS on the WR-WiFi-5 interface.
 RADIUS attributes are passed on WR-WiFi-5 that set the terms of authorization.